Even a simple flu is hard to get by.

 Doctors also administer breathing exercises so as to keep your oxygen levels at optimal level.

-The oxygen therapy aims to maintain oxygen in the bloodstream.
+Oxygen therapy aims to maintain oxygen in the bloodstream.
 Doctors will make use of devices like nasal tube, face masks or in extreme conditions, ventilators will be used.

 So To Conclude: